-HABC utilizes commercially available rent reasonableness systems (i.e. AffordableHousing.com, formerly_GoSection8.com, and other rental platforms) that generate and maintain an appropriately sized, up-to-date database of market-based comparable units in the subject market area; provides the analytical tools to analyze rent requests; and provides outcomes and supportable documentation which meet HUD rent reasonableness requirements.
+HABC utilizes commercially available rent reasonableness systems (i.e. AffordableHousing.com, formerly GoSection8.com, and other rental platforms) that generate and maintain an appropriately sized, up-to-date database of market-based comparable units in the subject market area; provides the analytical tools to analyze rent requests; and provides outcomes and supportable documentation which meet HUD rent reasonableness requirements.

-HABC may adjust the system generated comparable rent when and if unit conditions are not fully represented in the system generated comps (i.e. if a unit is significantly upgraded or in a superior neighborhood)-HABC may adjust the system generated comparable rent.
+HABC may adjust the system generated comparable rent when and if unit conditions are not fully represented in the system generated comps (i.e. if a unit is significantly upgraded or in a superior neighborhood).
 Additionally, upon owner request and provision of relevant documentation (i.e. additional comparable unit rents or unit feature updates) HABC may review the reasonable rent determination and update the reasonable rent.